swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/eventbrite.md

 #### Logging in

-Workshop Administrators will have log in credentials from the Carpentries.
+The Workshop Administration Team will have log in credentials from the Carpentries.
 They will give hosts of individual events access to log in to that event only.

 Contact team@carpentries.org with questions about logging in.